-The rear Parcel B requirements has not met this criteria that requires "A lot shall abut upon and be accessible from a private or public street sufficiently improved for vehicle travel or abut upon and be accessible from an exclusive, unobstructed permanent access easement."
-Even if there was a vehicular access easement shown, the application documents state in multiple locations that "no curbcuts or vehicular access from 22nd Avenue W. will be granted for any future development permits associated with proposed Parcel A." (Case Exhibit 4, sheet 1 of 5- Note 4 on the Legal Description).
-No easement may be provided for Parcel B through Parcel A given the application bars vehicular access by Parcel A to the street.
+The rear Parcel B has not met the criteria that requires "A lot shall abut upon and be accessible from a private or public street sufficiently improved for vehicle travel or abut upon and be accessible from an exclusive, unobstructed permanent access easement."
+Even if there was a vehicular access easement shown in the submission, the application documents state in multiple locations that "no curbcuts or vehicular access from 22nd Avenue W. will be granted for any future development permits associated with proposed Parcel A." (Reference case Exhibit 4, sheet 1 of 5- Note 4 on the Legal Description).
+No easement may be provided for Parcel B through Parcel A given the Short Plat application bars vehicular access by Parcel A to the street.
+In fact, the online SDCI records for this project so indicate that the SDCI planner had requested the application to restrict any access from the street from any parcel.